Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.23 =
+- Added "Last Name First" option for user name prefill.
+Useful for languages where last name comes first (Japanese).
+- Coupon discount amount was improperly displayed on checkout results page for products with variations.
+- Additional functionality added for addons.
+- Various minor improvements and bugfixes.

 = 2.0.22 =
 - New Stripe API is now enabled by default on fresh new plugin installation.